-Testing a Brand New Theme
+# Testing a Brand New Theme

-Introduction
+## Introduction

-Your team has spent the last month perfecting a new theme for your store - they’ve spent hours QAing it and are confident that it is ready to launch.
+Your team has spent the last month perfecting a new theme for your store.
+They’ve spent hours QAing it and are confident that it is ready to launch.
 Testing this new theme compared to your live theme can be a great way to confirm whether the new theme is better than your old theme, and that no issues were overlooked.
 The goal of this test is to see either no difference, or some uplift, for the new theme.
 If there is a negative impact, this may be a sign that there are still bugs to work out.

-You can use Intelligems to test your brand new theme by setting up a Theme Test - before getting started, make sure you've added the Intelligems Script to all themes that will be included in the test!
-This allows Intelligems to hide the theme preview bar, and track all data correctly.
+You can use Intelligems to test your brand new theme by setting up a [Theme Test](https://docs.intelligems.io/content-testing/content-testing-getting-started/how-to-set-up-a-theme-test).
+Before getting started, make sure you've [added the Intelligems Script](https://docs.intelligems.io/getting-started/adding-intelligems-script-to-your-theme) to all themes that will be included in the test.
+This allows Intelligems to hide the theme preview bar and track all data correctly.

-Setting the Test Up
+## Setting the Test Up

 Theme tests allow you to test entire themes against each other using redirects.
-When a visitor lands on your website, they are randomized into a test group, and, if they're not in the control group, they'll be redirected to the test theme where they will stay for the remainder of the test.
-This test type is the only way to test two or more entirely different themes against each other, so it is the best option when you are looking to launch a brand new theme.
+When a visitor lands on your website, they are randomized into a test group, and, if they're not in the control group, they'll be redirected to the test theme where they'll stay for the remainder of the test.
+This test type is the **only way to test two or more entirely different themes against each other**, so it is the best option when you are looking to launch a brand new theme.

 To set up a Theme Test for your new theme: